 Our operations are subject to tax in multiple jurisdictions with complicated and varied tax regimes.
 Tax laws and income tax rates in these jurisdictions are subject to change due to economic and political conditions.
 Changes in U.S. or foreign tax laws could have a material adverse impact on our liquidity, results of operations, financial condition and cash flows.
-For example, there have been proposals to change U.S. tax laws that would significantly impact how U.S. corporations are taxed on foreign earnings.
+For example, in August 2015, the Korean Ministry of Strategy and Finance announced the government's 2015 tax reform proposals which could impact realization of our deferred tax assets.
+In the U.S., there have been proposals to change U.S. tax laws that would significantly impact how U.S. corporations are taxed on foreign earnings.
 We earn a substantial portion of our income in foreign countries.
 Although we cannot predict whether or in what form any of these proposals might be enacted into law, if adopted they could have a material adverse impact.